-The final remedies for OUs 2, 4, 5, and portions of OU 6 have not been selected.
+The final remedies for OUs 2, 5, & 12 were selected in July 2014.
+The final remedies for OUs 4 & 8 have not been selected.
 However, all Remedial Investigations (RIs) and Feasibility Studies (FSs) have been completed for these OUs.
 RI and FS reports for these OUs have been reviewed and approved by EPA and PADEP.
-The Army is currently preparing Proposed Remedial Action Plans for these OUs.
+The Army is currently preparing Proposed Remedial Action Plans for OUs 4 & 8.
 These OUs are also described in detail in the cleanup section of this report.

 The Letterkenny Army Depot was originally a 19,243 acre Army facility, most of which is devoted to ammunition storage (16,614 acres).
 It is located 5 miles north of Chambersburg, Franklin County, Pennsylvania.
 Approximately 17,000 people live within 5 miles of the Letterkenny Army Depot.